micmejia/bible-dump/AMPC/Luke/Luke 15.md

-Thus, I tell you, there will be more joy in heaven over one [[^c]especially] wicked person who repents ([^d]changes his mind, abhorring his errors and misdeeds, and determines to enter upon a better course of life) than over ninety-nine righteous persons who have no need of repentance.
+Thus, I tell you, there will be more joy in heaven over one [especially] wicked person who repents (changes his mind, abhorring his errors and misdeeds, and determines to enter upon a better course of life) than over ninety-nine righteous persons who have no need of repentance.